Facts about the ABCTE Certification

 - General Science

-By law, ABCTE certificate-holders are NOT eligible for a regular Missouri license in the areas of early childhood education, elementary education or special education.
+By law, ABCTE certificate-holders are NOT eligible for a regular Missouri license in the areas of Early Childhood Education or Special Education.

 Candidates for the ABCTE-based certificate must: